-Training hours are different for webinars.
-Please refer to the training announcement or LearnUpon course description for course hours.
+NYS Social Work CE, LMHC, and CASAC Renewal credit hours may vary.
+Please refer to the training announcement or LearnUpon course description for credit information.

 Accessing Care Coordination and ACT Programs for Justice-Involved Individuals (1/2 day) A representative from the Department of Health and Mental Hygiene (DOHMH) will present on the Single Point of Access (SPOA) program which connects people with serious mental illness to mental health services such as Care Coordination and Assertive Community Treatment (ACT) Services.
 Our presenter will provide a description and review the eligibility criteria for services available through SPOA such as Intensive Mobile Treatment (IMT), ACT, Forensic ACT, Shelter ACT as well as Non-Medicaid Care Coordination (NMCC).
 Information on the availability of these services and guidance on the application process and the Universal Referral Form (URF) will also be provided.